flutter/website/src/development/ui/advanced/shaders.md

 source and then setting these values per fragment shader instance.

-Uniforms are set using [FragmentShader.setFloat] or [FragmentShader.setSampler], depending on the type of uniform.
+Uniforms are set using [FragmentShader.setFloat] or [FragmentShader.setImageSampler], depending on the type of uniform.
 Float values includes floats and vec2, vec3, and vec4.
 Sampler values are only `sampler2D`.

 The correct index for each uniform is determined by the order of the uniforms